XCVG/commoncore/README.md

 ## Introduction

-CommonCore (formerly ARES) is a complete Role-Playing Game library for Unity... or will be someday.
-The intent is to provide a base that allows easy development of everything from quick adventures to epic open-world sagas, as well as being flexible enough to be adapted for mechanically similar genres such as open-world sandbox, shooters, and more.
+CommonCore (formerly ARES) is a framework/library for Unity.
+The original intent was to create a freely usable framework for RPG and FPS-RPG games that allows easy development of everything from quick adventures to epic open-world sagas.
+Over time the design goals have been shifted to an internal project providing a flexible base for games across many disparate genres.

-CommonCore handles or will handle standard RPG mechanics, game state with saving and loading, the player object, NPCs, dialogue, input, UI, configuration and more.
-It is (or will be) a complete solution that can be loaded as a template followed immediately by building the actual game.
-For cases where you don't need all the functionality, it is divided into a separate Core, some modules, and RPGGame so you don't have to use it all (more modularity is planned).
+The full list of features is too long to list here and not well documented (yet).
+Among other things, CommonCore handles standard RPG mechanics (including levelling, characters with stats/skills, inventory, quests), game state with saving and loading, the player object, NPCs, first-person shooter mechanics, dialogue, input, UI, configuration, pausing/locking, and many miscellaneous utilites.
+It is meant to be used as a template which a game can be immediately build upon, and has a somewhat modular design so unnecessary components can be excluded (though this is still WIP).

 ## Documentation